zjoeyrushc/osc-interactive-midi/README_EN.md

 - **Core Functionality Files:**

   - **`HealthKitManager.swift`**: Responsible for retrieving calorie or heart rate data via the HealthKit framework and sending it to the Python receiver via UDP.
 The UDP IP address is set to the Mac's IP address (e.g., `192.168.1.142`), ensuring that the iPhone and Mac are on the same network.
-Below is the core example:

     - **Tips:**
     Ensure that the IP address (oscHost) set in `HealthKitManager` matches your Mac’s actual local network IP address rather than the local loopback `127.0.0.1`, as this would point to the iPhone itself.